Kingminer7/server-api/README.md

 };
 ```
 ### Registering a server
 To register a server, it's simple.
 Just call `ServerAPIEvents::registerServer(url, priority)`.
-It returns an int, which is the id of the registered server.
+It returns an int, which is the id/handle of the registered server.
 Store this if you plan to edit or remove your URL.</br>
 Here's an example.
 ```c++
 #include <km7dev.server_api/include/ServerAPIEvents.hpp>